buttress/concrete5_codestyle_wg/drafts/dealing_with_deprecated_features/proposal.md

 ## 3.1.
 Goals

 - Remove all usage of deprecated features by the core
 - Deprecated methods should be gutted and made to go through new code
 - Place helpful comments for how to migrate away
-- Determine when to remove deprecated features
+- Remove deprecated features after two major versions of deprecation

 ## 3.2 Non-Goals